PyController/guilded-multi-tool/README.md

 ## ⚠️ DISCLAIMER / NOTES
 This github repo is for EDUCATIONAL PURPOSES ONLY.
 I am NOT under any responsibility if a problem occurs.
+Use low threads with `Realistic gen`, depends of the quality of ur proxys.

 ## ✨ Issues / Doubts